richpeck/exception_handler/README.md

 Rails exceptions are handled by the [**`ActiveDispatch::ShowExceptions`**](https://github.com/rails/rails/blob/4-0-stable/actionpack/lib/action_dispatch/middleware/show_exceptions.rb) middleware:

-**ExceptionHandler** uses this to route exceptions straight to our `exceptions` controller, providing you access to whatever you want.
+**ExceptionHandler** uses this to route exceptions straight to our `exceptions` controller, providing you access to all the request data.

+The benefit of working with **ExceptionHandler** is to give you the ability to

 ----------